uio-cels/NucDiff/README.md

 <br><br>
 ## 2 Prerequisites
 NucDiff can be run on Linux and Mac OS.
-It uses MUMmer v3.23 and Biopython package which should be installed and be in the PATH before running NucDiff.
+It uses Python 2.7, MUMmer v3.23 and Biopython package which should be installed and be in the PATH before running NucDiff.

 The MUMmer tarball can be downloaded at http://sourceforge.net/projects/mummer/ .
 The Biopython package can be downloaded at http://biopython.org/wiki/Download .